-We have reviewed the accompanying consolidated interim financial information of American Municipal Power, Inc. and its subsidiaries, which comprise the consolidated balance sheet as of June 30, 2021, and the related consolidated statements of revenues and expenses, of changes in member and patron equities, and of cash flows for the six-month periods ended June 30, 2021 and 2020.
+We have reviewed the accompanying consolidated interim financial information of American Municipal Power, Inc. and its subsidiaries (the "Company"), which comprise the consolidated balance sheet as of March 31, 2022, and the related consolidated statements of revenues and expenses, of changes in member and patron equities, and of cash flows for the three-month periods ended March 31, 2022, and 2021 including the related notes ("collectively referred to as the consolidated interim financial information").